fedir/ghstat/README.md

 * The most popular project is `netty/netty`
 * The newest project is `bootique/bootique`
-* The project with the most active community is `ratpack/ratpack`
-* The project with best errors resolving rate is `grails/grails-core`
 * The project with more commits is `vaadin/framework`
 * The project made by most notable top contributors is `netty/netty`
+* The project with best errors resolving rate is `grails/grails-core`
+* The project with more commits by day is `vaadin/framework`
+* The project with the most active community is `ratpack/ratpack`
 * The best project (taking in account placements in all competitions) is `grails/grails-core`

 [Detailed Java frameworks statistics](https://github.com/fedir/ghstat/blob/master/stats/java_frameworks.csv)